Clinton's Tavern staff speak out after dramatic closure

 "My hope is that someone will step in that is familiar with the business and would be willing to work with [current staff] to re-open it and bring back all of the programming as it was."

-And that hope is what is still giving the family of employees hope while the bar remains closed indefinitely.
+And that hope is what is still giving the family of employees some drive while the bar remains closed indefinitely.
 Staff are still brainstorming solutions to revive it — along with a public plea for a miracle investor to come forward — while also having to search for other jobs.

 The bar's devoted regulars have even toyed with the idea of splitting the business into shares.